cosminseceleanu/tutorials/docs/pattern-matching/index.md

 }
 ```

-In this example, the case for Integer n will never be executed because it is dominated by the preceding case for Number n.
+In this example, the case for `Integer n` will never be executed because it is dominated by the preceding case for `Number n`.
 This leads to a compile-time error, "this case label is dominated by a preceding case label".
 To fix this error, the order of cases should be changed so that the more specific cases come first.

 ### Completeness